Nothing in life is free. But is there such a thing as free car insurance?

 What Is the Catch?

-Well, when you finance a car, you might get to drive it around town, but the company who loaned you the money technically owns the lion’s share of the vehicle when you purchase it.
-As such, they want to protect their asset in the event that you or someone else destroys it, so minimum coverage insurance is not going to fly with them.
+This is because, when you finance a car, the company who loaned you the money technically owns the lion’s share of the vehicle when you purchase it.
+They want to protect their asset in the event that you or someone else destroys it.
+For that reason, minimum coverage insurance is not going to fly with them.

 Why Do Companies Offer This Deal?